NLPatVCU/medaCy/README.md

 ## :thought_balloon: Where to ask questions

-MedaCy actively maintained by  [@AndriyMulyar](https://github.com/AndriyMulyar>) and [@CoreySutphin](https://github.com/CoreySutphin).
+MedaCy actively maintained by  [@AndriyMulyar](https://github.com/AndriyMulyar) and [@CoreySutphin](https://github.com/CoreySutphin).
 The best way to receive immediate responses to any questions is to raise an issue.
 See how to formulate a good issue or feature request in the [Contribution Guide](/CONTRIBUTING.md).

 ## :computer: Installation Instructions
-Medacy can be installed for general use or for pipeline development / research purpose.
+Medacy can be installed for general use or for pipeline development / research purposes.

 | Application | Run           |
 | ----------- |:-------------:|